EchoChou990919/EchoChou990919.github.io/_pages/about.md

 <!-- Here is my [CV](https://echochou990919.github.io/files/YiZhou_CV.pdf). -->

 <!-- My research background is in bioinformatics and data visualization, devoted to proposing effective and explainable link prediction methods on biomedical interaction graphs.  -->
-My primary research interest is **AI4Science**, concretely using **Language Models** and **Graph Machine Learning** techniques to help solve biomedical problems.
+My primary research interest is **AI4Science**, concretely using **Large Language Models** and **Graph Machine Learning** techniques to solve biomedical problems.
 Besides, I have been involved in some **Data Visualization** studies.
 I would appreciate any opportunity for relevant collaboration.
 <!-- especially towards knowledge representation in real-world scenarios: identifying valuable problems, improving learning methods, and ensuring the insights gained are trustworthy. -->

 <!-- ***I am looking for a Ph.D. position in 24 fall***, and here is a [blog](https://echochou990919.github.io/posts/blog-post-1/) introducing my strong self-motivation.
 It's usually said that "connection is all you need" for the Ph.D. application, and while I currently have few connections with the community of Graph.
 However, let's look at it positively from the perspective of "Link Prediction", what an exciting process of cold start!
 I would appreciate any opportunity for collaboration.   -->